- Alcohol & Other Drugs

 - Display an increased risk of accidents due to sleepiness and poor coordination

-- Experience more emotional problems, including depression and anxiety (hyper link the word 'depression' and 'anxiety' to the same link in the top 12)
+- Experience more emotional problems, including depression and anxiety

 - Feel irritable and experience mood swings